-Assuming they haven’t changed from last year, Aquaplanet’s customer support is simply just incredible!
+Assuming they haven’t changed from last year or the year before, Aquaplanet’s customer support is simply just incredible!

 The Runwave 11′ iSUP board measures 11′ x 33″ x 6″ (length x width x thickness), weighs 24 pounds and has a max weight capacity of 352 pounds.
 The package comes with decent quality accessories, everything you need to get on the water.
 REVIEW: Runwave 11′ iSUP.

 #9 FunWater 10’6 iSUP

 This FunWater 10’6 iSUP board measures 10′6″ x 33″ x 6″ (length x width x thickness), weighs 17.6 pounds and has weight capacity up to 300 pounds.
 This one comes with standard quality accessories, everything you need to get on the water.
 REVIEW: FunWater 10’6 iSUP Tiki Cruise.

 Before you hiss at this board, hear me out!
 Rather than outsourcing the manufacturing to some Chinese company, they themselves are the Chinese manufacturing company!
 This makes them NOT just a knock-off but an actual dedicated iSUP brand.